d3/d3-chord/README.md

 <a href="#chord_sortSubgroups" name="#chord_sortSubgroups">#</a> <i>chord</i>.<b>sortSubgroups</b>([<i>compare</i>])

 If *compare* is specified, sets the subgroup comparator to the specified function or null and returns this chord layout.
 If *compare* is not specified, returns the current subgroup comparator, which defaults to null.
-If the subgroup comparator is non-null, it is used to sort the chords corresponding to *matrix*[*i*][0 … *n* - 1] for a given group *i* by their total outflow.
+If the subgroup comparator is non-null, it is used to sort the subgroups corresponding to *matrix*[*i*][0 … *n* - 1] for a given group *i* by their total outflow.
 See also [d3.ascending](https://github.com/d3/d3-array#ascending) and [d3.descending](https://github.com/d3/d3-array#descending).

 <a href="#chord_sortChords" name="#chord_sortChords">#</a> <i>chord</i>.<b>sortChords</b>([<i>compare</i>])

+If *compare* is specified, sets the chord comparator to the specified function or null and returns this chord layout.
+If *compare* is not specified, returns the current chord comparator, which defaults to null.
+If the chord comparator is non-null, it is used to sort the [chords](#_chord) by their combined flow; this only affects the *z*-order of the chords.
+See also [d3.ascending](https://github.com/d3/d3-array#ascending) and [d3.descending](https://github.com/d3/d3-array#descending).

 <a href="#ribbon" name="ribbon">#</a> d3.<b>ribbon</b>()